MattCollins84/WebWorkers/README.md

 In the meantime, we can click the other button to start yet another process in another Worker without affecting the responsiveness of the main application.

 ## The code
+Check the files above for the full thing, but the Web Worker specific code is here.

 ````javascript
 // worker.html